 - You’ve tried dips in the past, but they tend to bother your shoulders, weighted push-ups are an excellent option.

-- If you have an intention of building the upper chest (clavicular head).
+- If you have an intention of building the upper chest (clavicular head) with push-ups.

 - You have some sort of specific goal that involves doing push-ups (like passing a physical fitness test for work, or completing a Murph challenge).

 I would choose weighted dips as a main pressing exercise if:

 - You want a pressing exercise that closely approximates an equal and opposite stress to what you experience with weighted or unweighted pull-ups.